 At the same time, Alfred “the innocent prince” and Edward, both sons of Aethelred and Emma, were still exiled in Normandy.
 In 1036 Alfred hastened home under the auspices of visiting his again-widowed mother.
 Meanwhile, a powerful Wessex earl named Godwin, was gaining support among the Danish faction to claim the crown.
 He shrewdly took Alfred under his wing, promising him protection, and then sprang a trap on the young prince -Godwin’s men suddenly slaughtered Alfred’s attendants (some were sold for money, while others were beheaded, mutilated, and scalped).
 Godwin’s men then tied Alfred naked to a horse and blinded him.
 The poor young prince was henceforth relegated to a lowly life.
 He lived out the remainder of his short life in the monastery at Ely.

-For this reading I used Winston Churchill’s essential History of English Speaking Peoples, David Starkey’s Crown and Country, and the Anglo-Saxon Chronicle.
+For this reading I used Winston Churchill’s essential History of English Speaking Peoples, David Starkey’s Crown and Country, Peter Ackroyd’s Foundation: The History of England From Its Earliest Beginnings To The Tudors, and the Anglo-Saxon Chronicle.